dig-sec/cdojo/README.md

 ## Cyber Dojo

-This script streamlines the installation and configuration of the CyberRange virtual environment using Vagrant and libvirt on Fedora-based systems.
+This script streamlines the installation and configuration of the Cyber Dojo virtual environment using Vagrant and libvirt on Fedora-based systems.

 <p align="center">
     <img src="docs/images/cyber-dojo.png" alt="Logo" width="40%" style="display: block; margin: 0 auto">